-Democrats, liberal groups on defensive after Franken allegations
+Democrats, liberal groups are on defensive after Franken revelations

 "And I hope some women are part of the ethics investigation panel," she added in a subsequent post.

-The Franken allegations are especially fraught for Democrats in the Trump era, as they seek to frame themselves in opposition to Republicans who support the President in spite of a series of unresolved allegations of sexual misconduct against him.
+The Franken revelaions are especially fraught for Democrats in the Trump era, as they seek to frame themselves in opposition to Republicans who support the President in spite of a series of unresolved allegations of sexual misconduct against him.
 More recently, Moore, the Alabama Republican, has been hit with a flurry of detailed accusations.
 (Top Republicans have called on Moore to stand down from his campaign.)

 Concerned Democrats, many clearly thrown for a loop by the Franken news, are beginning to think ahead to the coming midterms and future election cycles.